Generative Adversarial Reduced Order Modelling: Introduction

-Deep learning (DL) algorithms have recently emerged as new approaches for performing non-linear ROM by means of autoencoders~\cite{maulik2021reduced, eivazi2020deep}.
+Deep learning (DL) algorithms have recently emerged as new approaches for performing non-linear ROM using autoencoders~\cite{kadeethum2022reduced, maulik2021reduced, eivazi2020deep, demo2023deeponet}.
 These architectures consist of two neural networks, namely encoder and decoder.
 The encoder network is used for compressing the data onto a lower-dimensional manifold, while the decoder performs the opposite transformation.
 The final objective is to minimize the reconstruction error between the encoded-decoded data and the original one, quantified by a specific norm.
-Similarly to POD, the RBF procedure can be used for mapping the parameter space to the lower-dimensional vector space.
-Alternatively, distinct neural networks can be used, such as long short-term memory (LSTM) networks for temporal predictions \cite{mohan2018deep, gonnella2023two}, or feed forward neural networks in parametric problems \cite{hesthaven2018non}.
+For interpolating the reduced manifold, the RBF procedure can be used, or neural networks, such as long short-term memory (LSTM) networks for temporal predictions \cite{mohan2018deep, gonnella2023two}, or feed-forward neural networks in parametric problems \cite{hesthaven2018non} can be employed.

-Regardless of the great advancement achieved in terms of generalizability by neural networks with respect to POD, only discriminative models have been extensively investigated.
-Discriminative models, such as regression techniques, are machine learning models optimized for mapping the input around the most similar training examples, depending on some specific distances \cite{goodfellow2016deep}.
+Regardless of the great advancement achieved in generalizability by neural networks \cite{romor2022non, fresca2021comprehensive, gruber2022comparison, lu2021learning, seidman2022nomad}, only discriminative models have been extensively investigated.
+Discriminative models, such as regression techniques, are machine learning models optimized for learning the conditional probability of obtaining an output given a specific input.
+In other words, they focus on learning decision boundaries that separate (discriminative part) the data during training.
+During inference, the new data point is mapped to the respective boundary, depending on a specific distance metric \cite{goodfellow2016deep}.
 Nevertheless, these models lack a semantic understanding of the phenomenology characterizing the data \cite{tomczak2022deep}, and quantifying the uncertainty may be challenging.
-On the other hand, generative models are able to capture the data (-generating) distribution, due to their probabilistic nature.
-Indeed, the aim of generative models is to learn the data generation process, which forces the network to learn specific patterns in the data.
-Latent variable models~\cite{bishop1998latent} are an example of generative models which have been successfully applied in many fields, see \cite{rombach2022high, ilse2020diva, oord2016wavenet, razavi2019generating} as far from an exhaustive list of possible applications.
+On the other hand, generative modeling is used to model the dataset probability distribution using a probabilistic approach.
+Indeed, generative models aim to learn how to generate new data with the same statistics as the underlying dataset distribution, which forces the network to learn specific patterns in the data.
+Latent variable models~\cite{bishop1998latent} are an example of generative models that have been successfully applied in many fields, see \cite{rombach2022high, ilse2020diva, oord2016wavenet, razavi2019generating} as far from an exhaustive list of possible applications.